Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/networkobject-parenting.md

 - Setting the parent of a child's `Transform` directly (i.e. `transform.parent = childTransform;`) will always use the default `WorldPositionStays` value of `true`.
   - It is recommended to always use the `NetworkObject.TrySetParent` method when parenting if you plan on changing the `WorldPositionStays` default value.
   - Likewise, it is also recommended to use the `NetworkObject.TryRemoveParent` method to remove a parent from a child.
-- When a server parents a spawned `NetworkObject` under another spawned `NetowrkObject` during a netcode game session this parent child relationship is replicated across the network to all connected and future late joining clients.
+- When a server parents a spawned `NetworkObject` under another spawned `NetworkObject` during a netcode game session this parent child relationship is replicated across the network to all connected and future late joining clients.
 - If, while editing a scene, you place an in-scene placed `NetworkObject` under a `GameObject` that does not have a `NetworkObject` component attached to it, NGO will preserve that parenting relationship.
   - During runtime, this parent-child hierarchy will remain true unless user code removes the GameObject parent from the child NetworkObject.
     - _Note: Once removed, NGO will not allow you to re-parent the `NetworkObject` back under the same or another `GameObject` that with no `NetworkObject` component attached to it._